-Creating a new website can be difficult, but the best website builders will make things that much easier.
-It doesn’t matter if you’re planning to start a new online business venture or trying to create an online presence for your existing business—there’s something for everyone.
+While creating a new website can be difficult, the best website builders can make the whole process much easier for you.
+Whether you're planning to launch a new online business or create a web presence for a pre-existing venture, there are builder options for everyone, whatever your aims and needs.

-In this guide, we’ve covered some of our favorite website builders, discussing their pros and cons, main features, prices, and more.
-Popular options such as Wix and Weebly top the list, but there are numerous other platforms to choose from.
+In this guide, we’ve covered what we rate as the best website builders, discussing their pros and cons as well as their main features, prices, and more.
+While a number of popular options top out the list right now, there are numerous other recommended platforms to choose from.

 1. Wix: the best all-round choice

-This is our choice for the website builder provider who can cater for all use-cases.
-Wix has brilliant flexibility and hundreds of templates to choose from and its drag and drop interface can be used by just about anyone with an inkling of computer literacy.
-Pricing is fair too.
+This is our choice for the website builder that can cater for all use-cases.
+Wix has brilliant flexibility and hundreds of templates to choose from, and its drag-and-drop interface can be used by just about anyone with an inkling of computer literacy.
+Pricing options are fair too.

 2. Squarespace: the one for creative businesses

-Any business can use Squarespace, of course, but we found that it's particularly suitable for creative businesses, with a choice of more than 500 professionally-designed templates and lots of customisation options.
-The library also includes designs for eCommerce, portfolios, blogs, and company websites.
+Any business can use Squarespace, but we found that it's particularly suitable for creative businesses, with a choice of more than 500 professionally-designed templates and lots of customisation options.
+The library also includes designs for ecommerce, portfolios, blogs, and company websites.

 What are the best website builders?

 Website builders come in different shapes and sizes.
 Some require more operational know-how, while others boast unique features that can give your website a competitive edge.
-They may be more geared towards e-commerce or online blogs, or work well across multiple industries.
-When choosing the best website builder for you, you have to keep in mind various factors, such as purpose, ease of use, scalability, and after-sales support.
+They may be more geared towards ecommerce or online blogs, or work well across multiple industries.
+When choosing the best website builder for you or your business, you have to keep in mind various factors, such as purpose, ease of use, scalability, and after-sales support.

-In our opinion, Wix is the best all-round website builder in 2021.
+In our opinion, Wix is the best all-round website builder.
 It’s got the largest collection of pre-designed templates, a built-in image editor, drag-and-drop customization, the ability to connect with external apps, functional artificial intelligence technology for simple website creation, and more.
 Its prices are quite reasonable within the website building space, and it even offers free domain registration and advertising credit to premium customers.

-These are only some website builders among many, with various web hosting services also throwing their hats in the ring.
-Hostgator, GoDaddy, and 1&1 IONOS all offer website building features with their hosting plans.
+These are only some builders among many, with various web hosting services also throwing their hats in the ring.
+HostGator, Weebly, and 1&1 IONOS all offer website building with their hosting plans.
 Zoho, an online productivity suite for businesses, also includes its own website builder as a part of its applications package.
-Read on to know more about each of these products and their unique advantages and disadvantages.
+Read on to learn more about each of these platforms and their unique advantages and disadvantages.

 The best website builders you can buy today